microtaur/godot4-opus/README.md

 - This is more POC than a production-ready solution although it's not too far from achieving this status.
 I'm using this code successfully in a scenario similar to the one presented in this demo: https://github.com/godotengine/godot-demo-projects/tree/master/networking/webrtc_signaling
 - Buffer size must be == 480
+- Quality settings are currently hardcoded.
+Bitrate is 24000; bandwith is OPUS_BANDWIDTH_SUPERWIDEBAND.
 - At the moment this works only on Windows x64.
 I haven't tried other platforms.
 Pre-built version of libopus resides in `3rdparty` directory.

 ## License